 The corruption and malpractice charges in voting alleged by the protestors were upheld by the Supreme Court and the court annulled the election results.
 Viktor Yushchenko was declared the winner following the re-election.
 His campaign colour theme was orange, hence the name.

 In 2014, the country grabbed attention for the Euromaidan movement or the Revolution of dignity.
-The civil unrests were based on goals including the removal of then-President Viktor Yanukovych and restoration of 2004 constitutional amendments.
+The civil unrests were based on goals including the removal of then-President Viktor Yanukovych and the restoration of 2004 constitutional amendments.

 Annexation of Crimea